CS601-F21/notes/admin/exam2.md

   * Unit tests
   * Integration tests
   * System tests
-  * Implementing tests using JUnit
+  * Implementing tests using JUnit (Be prepared to implement unit tests.)

-Example question:
+Example questions:

 Explain one system test you would use to test a web-based email application.
 Make sure to include a description of the functionality being tested *and* how you would implement the test.
 Full credit will be awarded to answers that are as specific as possible.

+Implement one unit test for the method generateSlackTokenURL in the LoginUtilities class provided as part of the JettyLoginServer example: https://github.com/CS601-F21/code-examples/blob/main/JettyLoginServer/src/main/java/utilities/LoginUtilities.java

 ### HTTP
   * HTTP Protocol